Stability Awareness Courses

 Thursday

-STCW Personal Survival Techniques/Sea Survival – 13 November 2025
+STCW Personal Survival Techniques/Sea Survival – 23 APRIL 2026 – WOMAN ONLY

 Newquay | Heron Tennis and Conference, CentreTrenance Leisure Park, Edgcumbe Ave, Newquay TR7 2LZ